A broken link checker for Umbraco 7

 - Caches link status so only checks each unique link once (within a short period)

-- Provides feedback on errors with help dialogue
+- Provides feedback on errors with help dialogue plus an overview of all status codes

 - Quick edit facility allows you to easily edit the page that contains the broken link directly within Umbraco